MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Germany/how-to-set-up-vat-reports.md

   - "de-de"
 ---
 # How to: Set Up VAT Reports
 Information from various invoice types is used to feed data into the EU Sales List report.
-To file a VAT report under the ELMA5 system from [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you need to set up report parameters.
+To file a VAT report under the ELMA5 system from FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] -->, you need to set up report parameters.

 ### To set up a VAT report